The PerfectCLEAN Post

 A recent article in Infection Control Today highlights a broader systemic issue: most healthcare facilities maintain outdated cubicle curtain protocols, treating them as soft furnishings rather than high-touch surfaces requiring routine attention.

 But as the AJIC data makes clear, contamination occurs far earlier and far more consistently than these schedules account for.
-Infection preventionists are left with a dilemma: daily curtain laundering is impossible, but leaving them untouched for weeks introduces unnecessary risk.
+Infection preventionists are left with a dilemma: curtain laundering upon patient discharge is impractical, and economically impossible, but leaving them untouched for weeks introduces significant and unnecessary risk.

 Facilities need an intervention that reduces hand-to-curtain contamination without adding labor hours or disrupting workflows.

-PerfectCLEAN’s C-Pull was designed specifically to address the curtain contamination problem identified in the AJIC study without introducing complex protocols or added labor.
+PerfectCLEAN’s CPULL with Micrillon was designed specifically to address the curtain contamination problem identified in the AJIC study without introducing complex protocols or added labor.

-The C-Pull is made with Micrillon technology.
-When recharged with chlorine atoms, ideally delivered through a pH-neutral hypochlorous acid (HOCL) disinfectant, these chlorine atoms help inhibit biofilm formation on the surface and are effective against bacteria, fungi and yeast, while also inactivating viruses.
+CPULL is made with Micrillon technology.
+When the surface of the CPULL with Micrillon is cleaned and disinfected with a chlorine based product, the Micrillon surface becomes charged and/or recharged with chlorine atoms, ideally delivered through a pH-neutral hypochlorous acid (HOCL) disinfectant.
+The chlorine atoms help inhibit biofilm formation on the surface and are effective against bacteria, fungi and yeast, while also inactivating viruses.

-In practice, C-Pull integrates seamlessly into existing workflows: it can be simply cleaned and disinfected with any EPA-registered disinfectant, with Klorese highly recommended to support consistent surface hygiene.
+In practice, CPULL integrates seamlessly into existing environmental services (EVS) workflows: it can be simply cleaned and disinfected with any EPA-registered disinfectant, with Klorese highly recommended to support consistent surface hygiene.

 1. A Defined, Hard-Surface Hand Target